rollerozxa/voxelmanip.se/_posts/2024-10-14-el-telco-loco.md

 	name="android-x86-carrier-info.webp"
 	alt="Two screenshots shown side-to-side.
 One screenshot shows the Network name as 'El Telco Loco', and the second screenshot shows the Baseband version as being 'SimulatedCommands'." %}

+## The aftermath
-After Android 2.3 Gingerbread, Google went on to develop Android Honeycomb which was designed for the larger screens of tablets in mind, and assumedly other considerations to bring tablets up to a first class citizen in the Android ecosystem.
-While nowadays the 3.x Honeycomb line is mostly forgotten, both due to Google not releasing AOSP sources for it and being very quickly overshadowed by 4.0 Ice Cream Sandwich and the subsequent 4.x versions, it was undeniably a big step for Android that shaped it into what it became during 4.x and later versions.
+After Android 2.3 Gingerbread, Google went on to develop Android Honeycomb which was designed for the larger screens of tablets in mind.
+Assumedly other considerations were made during Honeycomb's development to bring tablets up to a first class citizen in the Android ecosystem, such as Android natively understanding the concept of a telephonyless device without manufacturers needing to resort to workarounds.

+Nowadays the 3.x Honeycomb line is mostly forgotten, both due to Google not releasing AOSP sources for it and being very quickly overshadowed by 4.0 Ice Cream Sandwich and the subsequent 4.x versions.
+But it was undeniably a big step for Android that shaped it into what it became during 4.x and later versions, 4.1 Jelly Bean being the version that shipped by the original Nexus 7 tablet for example.

 As for our crazy telecommunications company, it was removed and replaced with a more obviously fake carrier name [in an AOSP commit in January 2016](https://android.googlesource.com/platform/frameworks/opt/telephony/+/59d1e823d9a%5E%21/#F0) corresponding with some development version of Android Nougat, and the story ends there.